-8.2.5 Oral Health, Total Health Program and Benefits
+8.2.5 Oral Health, Total Health Program and Benefits Covered expenses are paid at 100% of the recognized charge.

 The dental coverage portion of the DVA plan covers additional cleanings (prophylaxis or periodontal maintenance) for certain covered persons.
 This benefit is for the cleaning only.
 Coverage for a routine exam and other services is subject to the frequency limitations outlined above.